 CARE is not a funding agency and therefore does not provide financial support directly to individuals or organizations.
 Instead, CARE works in partnership with governments, organizations, and communities in developing countries to create lasting solutions to poverty.

 No, CARE does not provide scholarships or student loans.
 CARE is not a funding agency and, therefore, does not provide financial support directly to individuals or organizations.

 Why doesn't CARE provide assistance within the United States?

-In response to this need, and for the first time in our history, we have set up a version of our village savings and loan association program in the U.S. to work with low income women of color and re-introduced the CARE package in the U.S. Within the first three months of domestic operations, CARE distributed more than 200,000 CARE packages of meals and essentials to those in need in Atlanta, New York and the Bay Area.
-Currently, CARE is working to expand this program to other hard-hit areas.
+In response to this need, and for the first time in our history, we set up a version of our savings groups in the U.S. to work with low-income women of color and re-introduced the CARE package in the U.S. to provide food assistance and employment opportunities.
+Currently, CARE is working to expand this program to other hard-hit and disaster-prone areas.

 Are you a religious-based organization?

 CARE is a nonsectarian organization, meaning we are not affiliated with any religion or belief system.

 To learn more about CARE’s poverty-fighting work for your research paper, please refer to the links below.